lmparppei/Beat/README.md

 ### How can you help?

 Well, I'm not sure, but please do.
 As stated above, the person behind this project is not a real programmer but a director, screenwriter and musician.
-Writing Objective-C has been a bit overwhelming, and because of that, Document.m has become a 2700-line monster that handles too many things.
+When I started the project, my understanding of Objective-C was little to none, and it was overwhelming at first.
+My code has been getting gradually better, but there are still silly things going on: for instance, Document.m has become a 2700-line monster that handles almost everything.

+At times, to vent my frustration, I've included quotes from my favourite poets as comments in the code.
+They include Forough Farrokhzad, Marina Tsvetaeva and Charles Bukowski.
+All apologies.

 Bug reports, some donations and feedback help, but I'd be happy if someone could help with zooming and rearranging the code.